alanCWD/ShipSwift/woocommerce-plugin/goablp-shipping/readme.txt

 4. Debug mode logging for troubleshooting

 == Changelog ==

+= 1.0.11 - 2025-11-06 =
+* Fixed: Changed to admin_footer hook for proper inline script rendering
+* This version correctly outputs JavaScript in the page footer
+* Scripts now appear in browser console and Test API Connection button works

 = 1.0.10 - 2025-11-06 =
 * Fixed: Complete rewrite using inline JavaScript to bypass external file loading issues